About this listing

 Interaction with Guests

-For the safety and security of all of our guests, we meet guests for check-in, by advance appointment, on their first visit (between 4 pm and 10 pm).
-If you fail to schedule your check-in a week ahead, we can't guarantee to meet your check-in time needs, and you may have to wait.
+For the comfort and security of all of our guests, we meet all of our guests for check-in, by advance appointment, on their first visit.
+With a week's notice, we can usually arrange your check-in anytime between 4 pm and 10 pm.
+After your first stay, we are happy to allow a self-check-in at your leisure.
+Please schedule your first check-in a week ahead so we can best meet your preferred arrival time.
 At check-in, we will orient you to the home (where to find the things you'll need), review the house rules and the City of Berkeley's noise ordinance, and give you keys to the house and your room.
-For future visits, we can arrange a self check-in for you, and you can check-in anytime before 10 pm.

 We use the kitchen and living areas, alongside our guests.
 When we all have time, we enjoy getting to know travelers who are sociable.
 But to respect your privacy, we will greet you when we see you, but will go about our own business unless you reach out.